ash-rain/godknife/STATUS.md

 - ⚠️ TypeScript warnings (don't affect functionality)
 - ⚠️ No posts in database yet (create some!)
 - ⚠️ OAuth requires configuration (works without)
-- ⚠️ Pusher needs setup for real-time chat
+- ✅ Real-time chat ready with Soketi (self-hosted)

 ### Pages Not Yet Created
 These APIs exist but UI pages need to be built: